Water Heater Installation

 The U.S. Department of Energy estimates gas-fired tankless heaters save an average of $108 in energy costs per year over their traditional tank counterparts, while electric tankless heaters save $44 per year.

-They do cost quite a bit more to purchase and install, typically costing about 2.5 times that of a standard 50-gallon gas water heater.
-It’s important to consider need and usage of your household’s hot water.
-There are circumstances where a tankless water heater would be of great benefit for a busy household.
+They do cost quite a bit more to purchase and install, typically costing about twice that of a standard 50-gallon gas water heater.
+That being said, the expected lifespan of a tankless water heater is between 15-20 years, which is nearly double that of a tank-style.
+The manufacturer warranty is usually about twice that of a tank-style also.
+There are many circumstances where a tankless water heater would be of great benefit for a busy household.

 Call Covenant Plumbing for all of your water heater needs, including water heater installation, maintenance and repair.